key-skeletonSign-in with Ethereum

 Using SIWE with Zipwire

-Connect Your Wallet: On the Zipwire login page, select the option to "Sign in with Ethereum."
-This will prompt you to connect your wallet via a browser extension like MetaMask.
+• Connect Your Wallet: On the Zipwire login page, select the option to "Sign in with Ethereum."
+This will prompt you to connect your wallet via a browser extension (like MetaMask) or a mobile wallet (via WalletConnect).

 Security Considerations